 Explore the changing seasons and navigate Michigan’s Upper Peninsula woodlands on horseback.
-While you’re in Marquette, you can choose amongst plenty of trails perfect for horseback riding.
+While in Marquette, you can choose from plenty of trails perfect for horseback riding.
 With miles of terrain at your disposal, discover the UP backcountry on a guided tour or on your own.
-Horseback riding is a great day activity for first-time or experienced riders, alike.
+Horseback riding is a great day activity for first-time or experienced riders alike.

 Thunder Valley Equestrian Pathway

 A local favorite, Thunder Valley Equestrian Pathway is a must-visit during your stay.
 This 8.8-mile loop takes riders through beautiful oak woodlands.
 With plans to extend the trail to Marquette County Fairgrounds, visitors will soon be able to take advantage of the path to explore more of what Marquette has to offer.

 Take a piece of Marquette’s Iron Ore history home with you, horseback riding along the Iron Ore Heritage Trail.
 The Iron Ore Heritage Trail includes 24.5 miles of terrain with views of historic mining areas, and wetlands, passing through three towns.